Call of Duty: Black Ops — Cold War gameplay: Stealth inevitably erupts into weapons-hot action

 Once you go weapons-hot inside the secret police location, you burst through some doors and fire at everyone who moves, toss grenades, and dodge incoming fire.
 You blast away while Pat Benatar sings, “Hit me with your best shot.”
 You just keep firing at targets until the cross-hairs turn red and you’ve taken them down.

-The color scheme of the Soviet locations is a dismal gray, while you see lots of greenery in Vietnam and even wild colors in the drug-induced parts Black Ops: Cold War.
+The color scheme of the Soviet locations is a dismal gray, while you see greenery in Vietnam and even wild colors in the drug-induced parts Black Ops: Cold War.
 There’s still another scene where the Soviets train to invade America.
 Inside this building, you see a bunch of cardboard cutouts of Americans, and the Soviet soldiers come into an arcade full of colors.
 The operatives joke that they’ll give the Russian trainees some real-world experience.
 And then a shootout erupts inside the colorful training facility.

 You also see some combat in a familiar Burger Town, as that’s a well-known fast-food brand from past Call of Duty games.